 Hypertrophic scars : Raised and red scars that are similar to keloids, but do not breach the boundaries of the injury site.
 Possible treatments can include injections of steroids to reduce inflammation.

 Contracture scars : If your skin has been burned, you may have a contracture scar which causes tightening of the skin that can impair your ability to move; additionally, this type of scar may go deeper to affect muscles and nerves.

 Acne scars : If you have suffered with severe acne, you probably have the scars to prove it.
 There are many types of acne scars, ranging from deep pits to scars that are angular or wavelike in appearance.
 Possible treatments, include: Dermaoller, chemical peel, dermal filler injections and laser.

 Stretch marks : This is a type of scar that occurs when the skin is stretched rapidly (eg during a teenage growth spurt or pregnancy).
 Possible treatment includes the dermaroller and chemical peel.

 Before deciding to have treatment, the doctor will medically examine the areas and advise the best suitable treatment for your scar.
 Our highly experienced doctor will also discuss what you’re hoping to gain from the treatment and the results you can realistically expect.

-1. SPECIALIST DOCTOR: You will be treated by one of the UK’s leading cosmetic doctors who are highly experienced in the Tear trough treatment procedure
+1. SPECIALIST DOCTORS: You will be treated by one of the UK’s leading cosmetic doctors who are highly experienced in the Hyperhidrosis procedure

 2. SERVICE & CARE: We pride ourselves on patient care and experience, therefore, our experienced team will ensure that your visit and treatment is as informative, comfortable and professional as possible